haggis78/silkroad/README.md

-# silkroad
+# testing123
-This is the re-launched repository of Dr. Campbell's Silk Road class project from 2021.
+This is the temporary replacement/mirror repo for our Silk Road project.

+The website is at https://haggis78.github.io/testing123/ .